dreamseller8116/totient-range/README.md

 - `v6/`: modified v2 for parallel sum reduction (local sync)
 - `v7/`: extended v6 to add global atomic sum reduction (like v4)

+All versions ending with `*_2d` are the versions re-implemented for 2D.

 ## Usage

 To initializa the project: